jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 ## Python Implementation

-Okay enough talk, let's get back to the task at hand: training a neural network on the MNIST dataset.
-We'll implement a simple feedforward neural network with a single hidden layer, using the sigmoid activation function and softmax output layer.
+Okay enough math, let's get back to the task we set out to tackle: training a neural network on the MNIST dataset.
+For this purpose, we'll implement a simple feedforward neural network with a single hidden layer, using the sigmoid activation function and softmax output layer.
 Here's the Python code for our network:

 ```python
 import numpy as np